Sportklub

 with Franz Weselik becoming the new goalscoring hero.
 A third Mitropapokal

-final defeat came again against Sparta Praha with over 40,000 fans attending
+final defeat came again against Sparta Praha, with over 40,000 fans attending

-football of the day was extremely strong.
-Ajax were defeated 16-2 in a friendly
+the home leg at Hohe Warte.
+Austrian football of the day was extremely strong, with Ajax being defeated 16-2 in a friendly game.

-game.
 Striker Franz Binder was signed from St. Pölten in a move that would see

 him score over a thousand goals for the club.
+Rapid

 finished as league runners-up in 1932-33 and 1933-34, the same year they would